Harzah2/bbcode/README.txt

 ------------------------------------------------------------------------------

 Here are some tags that's not part of the official BBCode implementation.
-You may want to add them to your bbcode-filter.inc
+You may want to add them to your bbcode-filter.inc file:

   - '#\[move(?::\w+)?\](.*?)\[/move(?::\w+)?\]#si' => '<marquee>\\1</marquee>',